-Oral surgery - The tooth extraction procedure.
+The tooth extraction procedure. -

 The more you know about the extraction process, the easier yours will be.

 Be intelligent.
-Take the time to learn what should be expected during a tooth extraction and what isn't (and therefore needs to be brought to the attention of your dentist).
-Doing so will help to insure that having your tooth pulled will go as quickly and smoothly as possible.
+Take the time to learn what can be expected during a tooth extraction and what shouldn't (and therefore needs to be brought to the attention of your dentist if it occurs).

-Having a tooth extracted - The procedure.
+Extracting teeth - The procedure.

-A) Your dentist will numb your tooth.
+A) Numbing your tooth.

-Your dentist will need to anesthetize ("numb up") both your tooth and the bone and gum tissue that surround it.
+As a first step, your dentist will need to anesthetize ("numb up") both your tooth and the bone and gum tissue that surround it.

 At this point in time, there is still no way for a dentist to predictably administer a local anesthetic except as an injection (a "shot").